Forkan5870/tutoring-web/README.md

 This command runs the server in the development mode.
 Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

-Please note that traditionally, the server should not be within the frontend directory.
-However, for learning purposes, it's common to have them together.
-If needed, this structure can be modified in the future.
+I am aware that the server should not be inside the frontend, but I did it this way because I learned React first and then Node.js.
+I will change this in the future.

 ## .env File